mgrcar/EmotivSdk/README.md

 Here is the repository of the Emotiv SDK Community Edition, along with code examples and other development tools.
 * Supports EPOC (over Emotiv USB dongle)
 * Supports Insight and EPOC+ (over BTLE and Emotiv USB dongle)
-* Supports Win32/64, Mac, Linux, Android, iOS, Debian 8.3 Jessie (armhf)
+* Supports Win32/64, Mac, iOS, Android, iOS, Ubuntu and Debian (armhf)

 If you have questions or have knowledge to share, please visit our [forum](https://emotiv.com/forum/) which is the hub for our developer community.

 To get the SDK you can either:
-* clone this repository with `git` command line tool or a GUI client like [SourceTree](https://www.sourcetreeapp.com); or
+* Clone this repository with `git` command line tool or a GUI client like [SourceTree](https://www.sourcetreeapp.com); or
-* click on the "Download ZIP" button (above, on the right) to get the zip archive of the latest version; or
+* Click on the "Download ZIP" button (above, on the right) to get the zip archive of the latest version; or
-* go to [releases](https://github.com/Emotiv/community-sdk/releases) and download the archive of a particular release
+* Go to [releases](https://github.com/Emotiv/community-sdk/releases) and download the archive of a particular release

+This repo contains SDK for Win32/64, Mac, iOS, Ubuntu and Debian (armhf).

-* Android SDK will be updated on jcenter .
-You can see at [here](https://bintray.com/nguoithichkhampha/maven/community)
+Android SDK will be updated on [jcenter](https://bintray.com/nguoithichkhampha/maven/community) separately.

 ## Table of Contents
 1. [Changelog](#changelog)